squirke1/rag-chatbot-demo/README.md

 # RAG Chatbot Demo

+> A production-ready RAG system with CI/CD pipeline

 A modular implementation of a Retrieval-Augmented Generation (RAG) system for question-answering over custom document collections.

 ## Overview